krjoha/ai-lab-setfit/README.md

 tensorboard --logdir=results/
 ```

-If running in a Kaggle notebook you should follow [these instructions](https://www.kaggle.com/code/aagundez/using-tensorboard-in-kaggle-kernels)
+If running in a Kaggle notebook you might run into issues with the tensorboard.

 ## Useful links